top of page

 Interviews

-Interviews will take place across a one week period this cycle: Monday 10 March - Friday 14 March 2025.
+Interviews will take place across a 5-day period this cycle: Monday 23 February - Friday 27 February 2026.

 The interview process has changed multiple times in recent years.
-They now take place using an online system called Qpercom Recruit, which runs in your web browser.
-In 2024 the interview format changed to two 10 minute stations, with two interviewers in each.
-Sometimes there is an observer also.
-The interviewers will score your answer to each question and their combined scores will form your final interview score, which accounts for 60% of your final score.
+They take place using an online system called Qpercom Recruit, which runs in your web browser.
+The interviewers will score your answer to each question which will form your interview score, which accounts for 60% of your final score.

 How to prepare